 This easy Instant Pot Jasmine Rice recipe lets you make perfect jasmine rice in the electric pressure cooker in just a few minutes.
 Serve it as a quick side dish or as part of your main dish!

-Jasmine rice was the very first recipe I made in my new Instant Pot.
-I actually chose to make it because I figured it would be easy enough, and it wouldn't be huge waste of time or money if I messed it up.
-I was completely new to the world of pressure cooking, and I wanted to play it safe.
+Jasmine rice was the very first recipe I made when I got my new Instant Pot over 5 years ago.
+I actually chose to make it because I figured it would be easy enough, and it wouldn’t be huge waste of time or money if I messed it up.
+Back then I was completely new to the world of pressure cooking, and I wanted to play it safe.

 I chose wisely.
-The rice was amazing, especially since I grew up on instant rice and never really mastered the art of cooking any other kind.
-The homemade pressure cooker version of jasmine rice was even better than what we got at our favorite Thai place!
+The rice was amazing, especially since I grew up on instant rice and never really mastered the art of cooking rice any other way.
+This pressure cooker version of jasmine rice is even better than what we get at our favorite Thai place because it’s homemade.

 You only need a few ingredients for this Instant Pot jasmine rice recipe.
-You can get them online or in your grocery store:
+You can get them online or in your grocery store.
+Exact amounts are in the recipe card below.

 It has just the right amount of sticky texture so the rice won't fall off of your fork.